 One glance at this model is enough to prove that green can be gorgeous.
 Elegant design and incredible performance make for one of the best low-flow toilets money can buy.
 This model boasts a 1.28 gallons per flush rate, in line with the EPA’s WaterSense standards, using 20 percent less water than standard 1.6gpf toilets.
-An elongated bowl and high seat height provide for maximum comfort, one of The Toilet Throne’s favorite perks about this model.
-And advanced flushing technology means that water flows from all corners of the bowl, providing a powerful and efficient flush that still conserves water.
-Beauty and functionality come with a price, however.
-Expect to find this model on the higher end the of low-flow toilet price range.
+An elongated bowl and high seat height provide for maximum comfort and advanced flushing technology means that water flows from all corners of the bowl, providing a powerful and efficient flush that still conserves water.

 You’ve likely seen this type of toilet in a public restroom at some point, but they’re popping up in homes all over the globe, as well.
 Dual-flush toilets make use of the fact that very different flush volumes are needed for solid and liquid waste.
 Two-part buttons or levers allow you to control how much water is used for each flush, which results in significant water savings.